-Regeneration after harvesting
+Regeneration is required after harvesting

 - National Forestry Database.
-Wood supply – Quick facts, Annual harvest versus wood supply, 1990–2014 (May 13, 2016)
+Wood supply – Quick facts, Annual harvest versus wood supply, 1990–2015. (accessed June 30, 2017).

 - Date Modified: